Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Air Crash Investigation/README.md

 > [!Note]
 > GitHub Copilot will explain the code in a human readable format.

+TODO!
+Tijis, is this needed?
+I think we can skip this step.
+- Stop the app by pressing `Ctrl + C` or `Cmd + C` in the terminal.

 #### Step 2.
 Lightning Strikes, Unexpected Flight Crash - Stack Overflow Scenario